-Christopher Steele, Global COO and North American President, Ivestment Consulting Associates (Winter 2011)
+Christopher Steele, Global COO and North American President, Investment Consulting Associates (ICA) (Winter 2011)

 Still, inherent competitive and economic drawbacks exist in clusters and in locating near similar companies.
 This can include overheating local labor markets or relying excessively on a particular industry (along with a corresponding exposure to economic downturn).
 Additionally, clusters can sometimes succumb to groupthink, which stifles innovation or lends it false direction.
 Such was the case with the Detroit car companies of the 1970s and 1980s.

 Nevertheless, the economic and industrial cluster template is well established and has functioned as a model for economic development and business attraction for some time.
 States and regions have tailored training, education, and incentive programs that build on existing clusters or foster the development of new clusters.

 What if physical location no longer mattered, or mattered much less, to idea exchange or interaction in the value chain?
 Would a location near one's peers still be valuable?
 Would the concept of an industry cluster retain meaning in a world of virtual, global interaction?
 Clearly, technology has changed how we work, collaborate, and innovate.
 Location matters less than it has in the past, and technology ranging from email and the telephone to cloud computing and shared e-workspaces may overcome the need for physical proximity.

 Today, the very nature of work is changing.
 Workers under the age of 30 will measure their careers by the dozens or hundreds of projects on which they have worked rather than jobs held.
 Each of these projects will have occurred in an environment of shifting partnerships and teams.
 The Internet's integrating nature and its various professional networks will enable these shifting alliances, and may remove the need for some formal corporate structures.